psas/procedure-book/08-Launch.markdown

  1. Get rocket on pad
  1. Attach umbilical
- 1. Run LTC client
+ 1. Run LTC-comm (chapter 7)
- 1. Turn on shore power
+ 1. Use LTC-com to turn on shore power
- 1. Turn on FC
- 1. Turn on WiFi
+ 1. Use commander to power on flight computer
+ 1. Attempt to verify telemetry
- 1. Turn on ATV
+ 1. Use commander to turn on the following
+     * IMU
+     * GPS
+     * Raspberry Pi camera ONE
+     * Raspberry Pi camera TWO
+     * Roll
+  1. Verify data streams through telemetry server
+  1. Send version commands to:
+     * IMU
+     * GPS
+     * Raspberry Pi camera ONE
+     * Raspberry Pi camera TWO
+     * Roll
+     * Flight computer
+     * Rocket net hub

 ## Systems Checkout